hyperledger/fabric/docs/source/policies/policies.md

 properties of an actor’s identity, such as the actor’s organization, organizational unit, role or even the actor’s specific identity.
 When we talk about principals, they are the properties which determine their permissions.
-Principals are described as 'MSP.ROLE', where `MSP` represents the required MSP ID (the organization),  and `ROLE` represents one of the four accepted roles:
+Principals are described as `'MSP.ROLE'`, where `MSP` represents the required MSP ID (the organization), and `ROLE` represents one of the four accepted roles:
 Member, Admin, Client, and Peer.
 A role is associated to an identity when a user enrolls with a CA. You can customize the list of roles available on your Fabric CA.